ZitongMao/A-Star-Pathfinding/README.md

-# A-Star-Pathfinding
+# A-Star-Search
-An efficient A* (A-Star) pathfinding algorithm implemented in Python.
+An efficient A* (A-Star) searching algorithm implemented in Python.

 A* algorithm is like an ‘upgrade’ of Dijkstra’s algorithm.
 It calculates not only the cost on the route, but also the “heuristic”, the expected cost to the goal.